shawn-lindberg/sandman/README.md

 flask --app sandman_web run --debug --host 0.0.0.0
 ```

-Then in your web browser enter the following URL: YOUR_SANDMAN_IP_ADDRESS:5000/reports.
-Currently you must provide the report suffix, because index redirection is not working at the moment.
-You can stop the web server with CTRL + C.
+Then in your web browser enter the following URL: YOUR_SANDMAN_IP_ADDRESS:5000.
+You can stop the web server by pressing CTRL + C in the terminal.

 ### ha-bridge